If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 Set on the streets of the Blue Line in southern California, Ron Shelton created a gritty movie about friendship, gambling, and love.
 The frenetic pace of the movie mirrors a basketball game and keeps the audience glued to the screen.

-It is an honest portrayal of gambling addiction and the lengths some people have to go to get by.
+It is an honest portrayal of gambling dependency and the lengths some people have to go to get by.
 Sports have a way of showing a person’s true character and this film strips the main characters bare while keeping audiences laughing with hilarious ‘Yo Mama’ jokes.

 18. The Nutty Professor